S p o r t s D a t a b a s e . c o m

 |team = Bears and season = 2017|

-Kickoff Returns Parameters: average kickoff return, kickoff return touchdowns, kickoff returns, longest kickoff return, name
+Kickoff Returns Parameters: average kickoff return, average kickoff return yards, kickoff return touchdowns, kickoff returns, longest kickoff return, name

 Fumbles Parameters: fumble yards, fumbles, fumbles lost, fumbles recovered, name

-Passing Parameters: completions, interceptions, interceptions thrown, name, passes, passing conversions, passing touchdowns, passing yards
+Passing Parameters: completions, interceptions thrown, name, passes, passing conversions, passing touchdowns, passing yards

 Rushing Parameters: fumbles, fumbles lost, longest rush, name, rushes, rushing conversions, rushing touchdowns, rushing yards